hashicorp/nomad-openapi/clients/python/v1/docs/JobsApi.md

     x_nomad_token = "X-Nomad-Token_example" # str | A Nomad ACL token. (optional)
     per_page = 1 # int | Maximum number of results to return. (optional)
-    next_token = "next_token_example" # str | Indicates where to start paging for queries that support pagination. (optional)
+    next_token = "next_token_example" # str | Indicates where to start paging for queries that support pagination. (optional) all = True # bool | Specifies whether the list of allocations should include allocations from a previously registered job with the same ID.
+This is possible if the job is deregistered and reregistered. (optional)

     # example passing only required values which don't have defaults set
     try: